Akilan1999/Akilan-website/content/technicalposts/riscv.md

 ![](https://raw.githubusercontent.com/Artoriuz/RV32I-SC/master/images/schematic.png)
 Fig 1.0 [Simplified schematics of RV32I](https://github.com/Artoriuz/RV32I-SC)

-Now is we will recall the basics and try to understand how to read an instruction.
+Now we will recall the basics and try to understand how to read an instruction.
 ```
 add rd,rs1,rs2